 Did you figure out what type of porosity your hair has?
 Now, it’s time to work on a solution to get your hair in optimum condition.
-Follow these tips:

-High Porosity Hair.
+Tips for High Porosity Hair.
 It’s crucial to repair your high porosity hair with protein treatments.
 Protein works to fill in the gaps in the shaft and rebuild the structure of the hair.
 Use protein treatments twice per month to see good results.

-Low Porosity Hair.
+Tips for Low Porosity Hair.
 When you have low porosity hair, your hair can become dry and brittle from lack of moisture.
 Using low, controlled heat will help to open the cuticles and get the shaft ready to receive hydration and nutrients.